 What is the Main Purpose of Flossing?

-If plaque is left between your teeth, the bacteria will feed off the sugars from foods you eat and cause cavities and gum disease.
+If plaque is left between your teeth, the bacteria will feed off the sugars in foods you eat and cause cavities and gum disease.

 How Often Should I Floss?